yashodharhajare-wq/job-Automation-Project/v2_automated_Input/README.md

 ## Why This Exists (Problem)

-While applying for jobs, the process was repetitive:
+While applying for jobs, the process was repetitive for me:

-* Copy company name, role, location manually
+* Copy company name, job title, location and job Link manually
-* Create folders
+* Create folders with predetermined name
 * Edit cover letters
 * Track everything in Excel

-Even with a Python script, it still required manual input.
+Even with a Python script which I have developed before, it still required manual input.

 ---